darkreapyre/Sandbox/README.md

 > aws ec2 stop-instances --instance-ids i-XXXXXXXX
 ```

-To start the `edge` node from the AWS CLI, run the following:
+To start the `launcher` node from the AWS CLI, run the following:

 ```
 > aws ec2 start-instances --instance-ids i-XXXXXXXX